 4.2 The Service Provider shall invoice the Client for Fees due in accordance with the provisions of the Agreement.

-4.3 Invoiced amounts shall be paid within 7 days from the date training take place, in the event of multi day training courses the full balance shall be paid 7 days from the earliest date of training unless otherwise agreed.
+Invoiced amounts shall be paid within 7 days from the date training takes place or 30 days from the dates of invoice, whichever is sooner.
+In the event of multi day training courses the full balance shall be paid 7 days from the earliest date of training unless otherwise agreed.
 The supplier is entitled to charge for late payments as per condition 4.6.
 Early payments can be made and qualify for a 5% discount of invoice total as detail on condition 4.7

 4.4 All payments required to be made pursuant to the Agreement by either Party shall be made in Pounds Sterling (GBP) in cleared funds to such bank in Crewe, Cheshire as the receiving Party may from time to time nominate Where any payment pursuant to the Agreement is required to be made on a day that is not a Business Day, it may be made on the next following Business Day.